 • Pediatric: Infants <6 months of age may have an absent or delayed response.

 • Administration: For intradermal administration only; do not administer IV, IM, or SubQ.
 Epinephrine (1 mg/mL) should be available to treat possible allergic reactions.

 • Appropriate use: Patients with a previous severe reaction to TST (vesiculation, ulceration, necrosis) at the injection site should not receive tuberculin PPD again.

 • Conditions decreasing response: Tuberculous or other bacterial infections, fungal infections, viral infection, live virus vaccination, malignancy, corticosteroids or immunosuppressive agents, chronic renal failure, severe protein depletion, afibrinogenemia, and other conditions that impair immune response may cause a decreased response to test.

 Monitor for immediate hypersensitivity reactions for ~15 minutes following injection.

 Pregnancy Risk Factor

-Reproduction studies have not been conducted.
-Pregnancy is not a contraindication to testing.
+Animal reproduction studies have not been conducted.
+Pregnancy is not a contraindication to testing (CDC 2005).

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)